 Introduces themes important for understanding Southeast Asia's modern history with a focus on the cultural and religious traditions of Vietnam.
 Explorations of the impact of Vietnam War 1950-1975 on East-West relations.
 Special Glencairn museum exhibit on contemporary Hindu and Buddhist practice including guest lectures.
 Field trips, course projects, and group work.
+3 Credits.
+Spring

 Anthropology/History 211.
 Artifacts, Archaeology, and Museums.
-(WI)
+(W)

-Introduction to the theories and methods for interpreting how objects provide evidence for history and express a culture's values, ideas, and attitudes.
+Introduction to the theories and methods used to interpret how objects provide evidence for history and express a culture's values, ideas, and attitudes.
 Includes examination of archaeological method and ethics, and the use of objects in a museum setting.
 Hands-on projects and visits to local museums and historical sites.
 3 Credits.
 Spring.
 W.E.
 Closterman